kritika2004/Job-Matching-and-HR-Chat-System/README.md

 Add capabilities like generating sample resumes or recommending career resources.

 Reducing overmatching:
-TF-IDF or other vectorization methods to give higher weight to keywords (e.g., specific skills, job titles) to solve overmatching based on non-key words such as conjunctions or other commonly used words.
+TF-IDF or other vectorization methods to give higher weight to keywords (e.g., specific skills, job titles) to solve overmatching based on non-keywords such as conjunctions or other commonly used words.

 Example queries:
 "Show me the top matches for Resume ID 12345."